Aadarsh131/The-Rust-programming-language/Chapter 03. Common Programming Concepts/3.5 Control flow/controlFlow.md

 > Error- "expected `bool`, found integer"
 <hr>

-> Using too many `else if` expressions can clutter your code, so if you have more than one, you might want to refactor your code.
-Chapter 6 describes a powerful Rust branching construct called `match` for these cases
+> Intead of using too many `else if` expressions we can use `match`, discussed in Chapter 6.

 ##  Using if in a let Statement
 Because `if` is an expression, we can use it on the right side of a `let statement` to assign the outcome to a variable